I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-Here’s the Gallup polling organization in 2013, “Currently, 13 percent of employees across 142 countries worldwide are engaged in their jobs.”
+Here’s the Gallup polling organization, “13 percent of employees across 142 countries worldwide are engaged in their jobs.”
 Gallup says “engaged” workers are those who have made an emotional investment in their efforts and who strive to create value for their employer.

-Canada does slightly better than the world average with 16 percent of its workforce engaged.
-This is a long way behind the United States (30 percent) or Costa Rica (33 percent), but well ahead of Israel (five percent), or France (nine percent).
+Canada does slightly better than the world average, with 16 percent of its workforce engaged.
+This is a long way behind the United States (30 percent) or Costa Rica (33 percent) but well ahead of Israel (five percent) and France (nine percent).

 Clearly, a lot of people don't like their jobs.